rebuschain/rebus.docs/knowledge/staking/staking-rebus.md

 ## Open the Rebus Staking UI and log in with Keplr browser extension

-Open the Chrome browser and navigate to [https://app.rebustestnet.com/staking](https://app.rebustestnet.com/staking).
+Open the Chrome browser and navigate to the Rebus webapp (TBA).
 You will see the following page:
 ![](<../../public/assets/rebus-staking-landing.png>)

 {% hint style="info" %}